SmItH197/SteamAuthentication/README.md

 }
 ?>
 ```
-By default, the logout & login buttons reload the current page, this can be changed in the settings.
+By default, the logout & login buttons reload the current page, this can be changed in the SteamConfig file.

 #####Be aware that naming a file in your webpage root like any file in the steamauth folder will break SteamAuth.